Why side stitches occur in runners and other athletes and how to avoid them

 Relieving Side Stitches

-Often, you can stop breathe and stretch out the spasm so you can continue.
+Often, you can stop breathing and stretch out the spasm so you can continue.
 Rather than changing your routine, perhaps we need to be proactive rather than reactive which is what to do when the stitch occurs.

 - Wear either off the shelf or custom insoles – You need to address the asymmetry.
 Asymmetry is easily helped with the right insert.

-- Use foam rollers to reduce the tightness in the core and legs – this helps improve core function and the firing patterns that occur in muscle groups when you run. (visit our YouTube channel for video’s on this geared toward running.)
+- Use foam rolling to reduce the tightness in the core and legs – this helps improve core function and the firing patterns that occur in muscle groups when you run. (visit our YouTube channel for video’s on this geared toward running.)

 - See a specialist in myofascial release.
-Spasms of the diaphragm may be relieved using myofascial release to reduce adhesions from the abdominal region muscle insertions and the diaphragm.
+Spasms of the diaphragm may be relieved using the myofascial release to reduce adhesions from the abdominal region muscle insertions and the diaphragm.